 - War for Fun and Profit: Violence has become entertainment, and so the movie ends with Hale as an embedded journalist parachuting into combat with General Wombat.Hale: But before you take the oil wells remember—we're taking a three minute commercial break!

-- Your Terrorists Are Our Freedom Fighters: Rafeeq naturally argues this during his interview by Hale, or at least that his terrorist acts are Not So Different from the acts of destruction committed by Western nations like the bombing of Hiroshima or the atrocities in the Belgian Congo.
+- Your Terrorists Are Our Freedom Fighters: Rafeeq naturally argues this during his interview by Hale, or at least that his terrorist acts are no different from the acts of destruction committed by Western nations like the bombing of Hiroshima or the atrocities in the Belgian Congo.